Frequently Asked Questions

 No. We see diversity as a strength and are actively working to include as many different kinds of Jews and Jewish practices as possible within our networks and in our leadership, including, but not limited to, Jews by choice, Sephardic, Mizrahi, Israeli Jews, Jews of color, Jews in interfaith relationships, atheist Jews, disabled Jews, queer Jews, and Jews from all around the world.

 We are primarily starting in the U.S. and hope to grow and broaden from here.
-We have invited some international participation and hope to continue to invite more, but are limited by language, time zones, and social networks.
+We currently have members in Canada, Mexico, Palestine/Israel and the UK and are continuing to build relationships to encourage more international participation, but are limited by language, time zones, and social networks.
 We’d love your help in connecting to more people doing this work around the world.
 If you are from anywhere else in the world, we are excited to connect with you!

 And we believe that there is more urgency in moving the conversation in the United States because of the outsize role that U.S. military and financial support plays in Israel/Palestine and because so much of world Jewry lives in the United States.
 We will continue to hold the contradictions of being mostly U.S. based and our goals to be a global movement given that the U.S.’s current hostility to non-citizens makes it unsafe for many to travel to the U.S. to meet and gather.
 These are all power dynamics we are seeking to undermine, but we can't deny the current reality.